 Loading methods usually return a Conll object, but some methods return an iterator over Sentences and do not load the entire Conll object into memory at once.
+The Conll object satisfies the MutableSequence contract in python, which means it functions nearly the same as a list.

-3.3 Traversing CoNLL-U
+1.3 Traversing CoNLL-U

-After loading a CoNLL-U file, we can traverse the CoNLL-U structure; Conll objects wrap Sentences and Sentences wrap Token.
+After loading a CoNLL-U file, we can traverse the Conll structure.
+Conll objects wrap Sentences and Sentences wrap Tokens.
 Here is what traversal normally looks like.

 '''

 for sentence in train:

 for token in sentence:

+Do work within loops

+pass

 '''